12.1.1 Countries with Policy Instrument for Sustainable Consumption and Production

 Data is accurate as of January 17, 2020

-12.1.1 Countries with Policy Instrument for Sustainable Consumption and Production Sustainable Development Goals
+12.1.1 Countries with Policy Instrument for Sustainable Consumption and Production in the Sustainable Development Goals

 12. Ensure sustainable consumption and production patterns